Tim O’Brien Homes wins 2018 Housing Innovation Award

 YOU sham ROCK: Although not a direct CSR initiative per se, each month TOH recognizes an employee who most exemplifies the company’s core values.
 Because the core values align with giving back to the community, the employee’s actions often result in social benefit.

 In 2010, twelve TOH team members sat around and talked about what and who they are, as a company and as individuals.
-What followed, an eighteen-month process to identify the company’s seven core values.
+What followed was an eighteen-month process to identify the company’s seven core values.
 CSR ranks at the top of the list.

 Other highlights, a formal understanding that trades are partners, are not ‘just’ trades, instead, at TOH trades are ‘partners’ and a key part of the team.
 President and Founder, Tim O’Brien, along with Matt Neumann, Partner and CEO, carefully planned a company strategy that aligns mission and vision with core values.
 In doing so, each committed to CSR and making it critical to TOH core values.